Trainers and Coaches

 Helen S. Kim

-Yeshi has been facilitating workshops about women's leadership, diversity, communication, conflict resolution, organizational development, healing family relationships and mindfulness for over 20 years.
-She has worked as a midwife since 1970.
-In addition, Yeshi has developed a relevant and inspiring curriculum for the grandmothers of our time.
-Yeshi has a Masters degree in History and a Masters degree in Public Health.
+Yeshi has been facilitating workshops about women's leadership, white privilege, racism and other social oppressions, communication, conflict resolution, organizational development, healing family relationships and mindfulness for 25 years.
+She has worked as a midwife since 1970 in hospitals, clinics, and people's homes.
+Her passion to bring an end to the unconscionable health disparities and to make culturally appropriate respectful health care a basic human right has been central to her work.
+Yeshi has also developed a relevant and inspiring curriculum for activist grandmothers.
+She has Masters degrees in History and Public Health.

 John is president of Whole Leaders where he specializes in leadership development and coaching to support the work of social change leaders.
 Over the last 20 years, John has served as a founder, executive director, board member and consultant to a broad range of nonprofit organizations.
 His work employs a whole-person approach to leadership development and spirals outward to drive desired organizational change.
 John enjoys being a father, tending honeybees, gardening and hiking.